Bert Parks: Recordings

 A recording of "There She Is, Miss America" as sung by Parks was used each year in the Miss America scholarship pageant until 2012 as the new reigning titleholder takes her walk down the runway in her newly earned crown.
 On September 13, 2015, the recording was reused for the 95th Anniversary of the Miss America pageant.

 Parks did a take-off of his hosting role in The Freshman (1990), starring Marlon Brando, Matthew Broderick and Bruno Kirby.
 He played the emcee of a Gourmet Club dinner where guests supposedly eat a Komodo dragon, singing a spoof of "There She Is" in a salute to the soon-to-be-deceased dragon.
-Some of his other film appearances were in That's the Way of the World (1975) and The Great Balloon Race (1977).
+Some of his other film appearances were in That's the Way of the World (1975) and The Great Balloon Adventure (1977).

 Parks appeared on WKRP in Cincinnati in the 1980 episode "Herb's Dad", playing Herb Tarlek Sr. (father of series' regular Herb Tarlek Jr.).
 In 1988, Parks appeared on an episode of 227 as himself.
 He also made cameos as himself in a 1990 episode of Saturday Night Live hosted by Dennis Hopper, and a 1991 episode of Night Court.